 Related Article: Patent Illustration Importance From Multiple Perspectives

-Edges, where two different surfaces merge into each other, is known as visual tangential edges.
+Edges, where two different surfaces merge into each other, are known as visual tangential edges.
 However, if considered visually they do not have definite edges.
 So, are considered under surface shading in line drawings.
 Hence, tangential edges play an important role in the understanding of a shape of an item.
 Also, bold lines coming under surface shading show raised areas, openings, indentations, and an objects’ shadow side.
-It is difficult to show raised hollow or intended area without proper shading.
+It is difficult to show raised hollow or intended areas without proper shading.

 Illustrating in the “Patent Illustration Express” Way